 This is where Italian art begins.

-The Uffizi arranges its collection roughly chronologically, and Room 2 is its opening argument: three enormous altarpieces, all depicting the Madonna enthroned, by three different masters — Cimabue, Duccio, and Giotto — painted within a generation of each other, lined up so you can watch the revolution happen in real time.
+Room A2 is the Uffizi's opening argument: three enormous altarpieces, all depicting the Madonna enthroned, by three different masters — Cimabue, Duccio, and Giotto — painted within a generation of each other, lined up so you can watch a revolution happen in real time.

 Cimabue's Madonna is the oldest and the most Byzantine: gold ground, flat, the heavenly realm beyond ordinary space.